Genymobile/genymotion-device-web-player/README.md

 Flow to render a SaaS device:

-1. Authenticate with one scheme:
+1. Authenticate with either one of these schemes (not both!):
   - JWT: `POST /v1/users/login` → response contains `token` (your JWT).
   - API token: skip login and use `x-api-token` directly.
 2. Get your instance info (for `webrtcAddress`): `GET /v1/instances/<INSTANCE_UUID>` using your chosen header.